Cross Image Faith Bible Church

 Following Hard After God by A.W.
 Tozer.
 Challenging words for a self-centered generation.

-How Christ Teaches Contentment, from The Rare Jewel of Christian Contentment by Jeremiah Burroughs, one of the great Puritan classics on contentment in the Christian life.
+How Christ Teaches Contentment, from The Rare Jewel of Christian Contentment by Jeremiah Burroughs, one of the great Puritan classics on finding contentment in the Christian life.
 Slightly modernized.

-On the Church and its Message:
+On the Church and its Message

 Arminianism and Evangelism from The Forgotten Spurgeon by Iain Murray.
 A clear explanation of the deficiencies of modern evangelism as compared to the more Biblical view of Spurgeon and Calvinism.
 Used by the kind permission of Banner of Truth Books and Iain Murray.